Excel export in Blazor Pivot Table component

 The row header cell can be obtained by using the

-- Column : It holds the column information, including row and column indexes required to obtain the current header cell information.
+- Column : Provides details about the column to which the current cell belongs.
 Note: This option is applicable only when virtualization is disabled.

-- Style : It holds the style properties for the cell.
+- Style : Contains the style properties that can be applied to the cell.

 - RowIndex : It holds the row index required to get the current cell information.
 Note: When virtualization is enabled, this option is applicable.